sw5e-foundry/sw5e/CONTRIBUTING.md

 gulp compilePacks
 ```

-- `gulp compilePacks` - Compile all JSON files into their NEDB files.
+- `gulp compilePacks` - Compile all JSON files into their LevelDB files.
 - `gulp compilePacks --pack classes` - Only compile the specified pack.

 #### Extracting Packs